 At The Whitechapel Mission, we have been helping Londoners to help the homeless since 1876, meeting the specific needs of each man and woman who walks through our doors.
 First, we help the homeless by meeting immediate needs: food, shelter, clothing, and medical care.
-In our recovery programs, we address deeper needs for life-skills and job skills training, and addiction recovery.
+In our recovery programs, we address deeper needs (job skills training, and addiction recovery) through our advice centre and/or through our life-skills centre.
 We measure our progress against four criteria, which indicate to us that a life has been transformed from homelessness to hope: connection to family, commitment to sobriety, a job and a place to live, and a plan for the future.

 Today, The Whitechapel Mission is a results-oriented organization that is recognized as one of London's most effective.

-About 70 people a morning will ask us to charge their mobile phones.
+About 70 people each morning will ask us to charge their mobile phones.

-A number of people use the Mission for an address, to receive mail and connect with family, employers and landlords.
+A number of people have temporary use of Mission for an address, to receive mail and connect with family, employers and landlords.